mohamedsaif/AI-Landing-Zones/README.md

 ![Architecture](./docs/architecture.png)
 *AI Landing Zone*

-Flexibility comes from **feature toggles**: you choose whether to create, reuse, or share each service between your application and AI Foundry.
+Flexibility comes from **feature toggles**: you choose whether to create or reuse each service.
 This approach supports both greenfield deployments and integration with an existing platform landing zone.

-When network isolation is enabled, traffic is routed only through Private Endpoints.
-Name resolution uses Private DNS zones — either created during deployment or linked from zones already managed at the platform level.
+By default, network isolation is enabled, ensuring that all traffic flows exclusively through Private Endpoints.
+Name resolution is handled via Private DNS zones, either created during deployment or linked to zones already managed at the platform level.

 ## Documentation